llcjr/dsa-compprog-self-study/CS-32-lecnotes/lec3-4.md

 	- $curr \leftarrow S.pop()$
 	- $ans \leftarrow ans + A[curr](i-curr)(curr-peek())$

-Here, the stack uses indices for storing subarray mins. the $(i-curr)$ factor represents the popped element's "lifetime" and $(curr-peek())$ represents how many duplicate values it has when the stack is mapped out into the inequality at (1)
+Here, the stack uses indices for storing subarray mins. the $(i-curr)$ factor represents the popped element's "lifetime" and $(curr-peek())$ represents how many duplicate values it has when the stack is mapped out into the inequality at (1).
+Why is the algorithm $O(n)$?
+This is beacuase each element in the stack corresponds to a unique element in $A$ and is accessed a fixed number of times (`push`, `pop`, and at most 2 `peek` operations.)